 News and Market Data on BioSig Technologies

-BioSig Technologies, Inc. (NASDAQ: BSGM) (“BioSig” or the “Company”), a medical technology company advancing electrophysiology workflow by delivering greater intracardiac signal fidelity through its proprietary signal processing platform, today announced that Kansas City Heart Institute at Overland Park Regional Medical Center in Kansas City, U.S. has signed a purchase agreement to acquire its PURE EP(T.M.)
-System.
+BioSig Technologies, Inc. (NASDAQ: BSGM) (“BioSig” or the “Company”), a medical technology company advancing electrophysiology workflow by delivering greater intracardiac signal fidelity through its proprietary signal processing platform, today announced that it has expanded its marketing and sales teams to scale and support the national commercial rollout of its PURE EP™ System.

 BioSig Technologies is a medical technology company commercializing a proprietary biomedical signal processing platform designed to improve signal fidelity and uncover the full range of ECG and intra-cardiac signals (www.biosig.com).